 Platelets play crucial roles in hemostasis and immunity.
-Over the last decades, clinical evidence has revealed the significance of platelets as substitutionary biomarkers for the detection and treatment of various diseases, including cancer.
-Due to a lack of well standardized convenient isolation method of platelets, pre-analytical factors such as complex handling procedures negatively impact the quality of the platelet samples, including overactivation, low purity, and poor reproducibility.
-This may lead to biased interpretation of various downstream analyses, such as proteomics and genomics analyses.
-Herein, we describe a fully automated lab-on-a-disc–based method of platelet isolation from a small volume of blood (<1 mL).
-This method provides higher yields (>4 folds) and purity (>99%), and lower platelet activation than the conventional method.
-Moreover, it was also superior in the detection of the platelet-related RNAs CD41, PF4, and P2Y12 due to lower contamination with white blood cells.
+Over the last decades, clinical evidence has revealed the significance of platelets as complementary biomarkers for the detection and treatment of various diseases, including cancer.
+Due to a lack of well standardized convenient isolation methods for platelets, pre-analytical factors such as complex handling procedures negatively impact the quality of the platelet samples, including overactivation, low purity, and poor reproducibility.
+This may lead to biased interpretation of various downstream analyses, such as proteomic and genomic analyses.
+Herein, we describe a fully automated lab-on-a-disc-based method of platelet isolation from a small volume of blood (<1 mL).
+This method provides higher yields (>4 folds) and purity (>99%) and lower platelet activation than the conventional method.
+Moreover, it was also superior in the detection of platelet-related RNAs CD41, PF4, and P2Y12 due to lower contamination with white blood cells.